Ágora MCP

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The sole parameter 'item' has no description or meaning provided.
-With 0% schema coverage, the description fails to clarify what 'item' represents (e.g., bank connection ID), leaving the agent without crucial context.
+The sole parameter 'item' (string) is not explained in the description.
+With 0% schema description coverage, the description should clarify what 'item' refers to (e.g., bank ID or connection ID), but it remains ambiguous.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.